Olsen Preterm Head Circumference-for-Age Growth Chart (0-24 Months)

 A premature infant (born at 30 weeks) is now 3 months chronological age and has a head circumference of 37 cm.
 What is the percentile on the Olsen chart?

-- Enter the infant's date of birth and measurement date.
+- Enter the infant's birth date, measurement date, and gestational age at birth.

 Key Concepts